menu button

 Treen, "of a tree", is a generic name for small vintage and antique handmade functional household objects made of wood.
 Today, treen is highly collectable for its beautiful patina and tactile appeal.
 Before the advent of cheap metal wares in industrialized societies, and later, plastic, wood played a much greater part as the raw material for common objects.
 Turning and carving were the key manufacturing techniques.
 The selection of wood species was important, and close-grained native hardwoods such as box, beech and sycamore were particularly favoured, with occasional use of exotics, such as lignum vitae for mallet heads.

 Anything from wooden plates, bowls, small boxes, spoons, shoehorns and chopping boards can be classed as treen.
-Domestic and agricultural wooden tools are also classed with treen, such as our wonderful pestles offered here.
+Domestic and agricultural wooden tools are also classed with treen, such as our wonderful apothecary case with bottle offered here.
 Their strongly functional and undecorated forms are now highly regarded by designers and collectors.
 We love treen.

 Dimensions of container: Height 22cm Diameter 9.5cm